-Asynchronous Piano Lessons via Video Exchange
+Asynchronous Piano Lessons

-Students don’t need to commit to a regular lesson time each week, depend on a high-speed internet connection or worry about nerves when playing for the teacher.
+Students don’t need to stick to a fixed schedule, depend on a high-speed internet connection or worry about nerves when playing for the teacher.
 Students don’t even need to speak if they don’t want to.

-How Do Asynchronous Piano Lessons Work?
+How do Asynchronous Music Lessons work?

 As with traditional piano lessons, you can prepare for exams, concerts or play for pleasure, and this option is available for both adults and children.

-The tasks may consist of a complete piece, a section of a work, some scales, and/or a specific exercise etc.
+The tasks may consist of learning a complete piece, a section of a work, some scales, a specific exercise etc.

 I reserve a time slot on my calendar and use this time to make the videos.
 As I consider the amount of time spent watching the videos, annotating scores, writing notes and preparing the response, the length of the video I send will vary.